P.S. 304 Early Childhood School

 PS 304 in Throgs Neck has a long history of high achievement: experienced, passionate teachers and an administration that really understands how kids learn.
-All academic areas are strong--reading, writing, social studies, math and science.
+All academic areas are strong—reading, writing, social studies, math and science.
 At the same time, children have a chance to play and to build the social skills they need to be successful in both school and life.

 The building is shared with MS 101 and P10, a District 75 program for children with special needs.
-The three principals get along well and share ideas.